protesilaos/protesilaos-site-mirror/pages/docs/author.md

 - [Twitter](https://twitter.com/protstavrou)
 - [GitHub](https://github.com/protesilaos)

 [^PhilosophyNote]: My writings on philosophy encompass approximately 60 articles, published between mid-2013 and mid-2015.
 Because of practical reasons, I no longer write about purely philosophical issues though I do continue to study them.
+Nevertheless, many of my current writings incorporate philosophical insights or delve into theoretical themes.

-[^WebsiteVers]: This website has evolved a lot over the years.
+[^WebsiteVers]: This website has evolved considerably over the years.
 It started off as a simple blog on Blogger, turner into a self-hosted WordPress site, and now exists as a set of files that are transformed into static pages with Jekyll.
 The [source code](https://gitlab.com/protesilaos/protesilaos.gitlab.io) contains only the latter and only since I moved hosting from GitHub to GitLab.